While many of us might want to pursue higher education in private education institutions, funding is often a big question mark.

 This list of funding options is certainly not exhaustive – depending on your circumstances, there are many other ways of supporting your private education.

 Even with the rising costs of higher education, it’s possible for private education to remain affordable as we’ve just shown.
-All students, whether entering private or public institutions, deserve to have the financial support they need – so don’t hesitate to make use of one or more of these options!Do you know Digital Senior has just set up a new Facebook group ?
-Join UniKakis Facebook group to ask questions and engage in discussion!
+All students, whether entering private or public institutions, deserve to have the financial support they need – so don’t hesitate to make use of one or more of these options!Ever want to ask a Senior everything about his/her experience?
+Here's your chance to talk to a senior in person.
+On 19Jan at the highly-touted Future Academy, you will be brought around by a senior.
+Registration is free!
+Check it out now to ask questions and engage in discussion!